Death Valley

 The Truest View

-If this road trip feels remote to you today, imagine how it must have felt for Japanese families relocated here in 1942.
-The Manzanar War Relocation Center was one of ten camps at which Japanese American citizens and resident Japanese aliens were incarcerated during World War II.
-Located between the towns of Lone Pine and Independence, Manzanar is one of the best preserved of these camps.
+If this road trip feels remote to you today, imagine how it must have felt for Japanese American citizens and resident Japanese aliens who were incarcerated here during World War II.
+The Manzanar War Relocation Center was one of ten military-style camps where more than 10,000 people were detained, some for more than three years.
+Located between the towns of Lone Pine and Independence, Manzanar is one of the best preserved of these camps to learn their stories.

 Traveler Tip: You can explore the site on foot or reserve a free ranger-led program for your group’s visit (subject to availability).